Policy 6-010: Academic Freedom, Academic Grievances, Functions and Procedures of the Senate Committee on Academic Freedom and Faculty Rights.

 - Any member of the University academic community may submit a complaint to the Committee.

 - A complaint to the Committee shall be filed with the Office of the Academic Senate.
 The complaint shall be signed, and it shall informally and concisely explain the grounds of the complaint and name the persons complained against.
 The Committee may provide instructions and forms for filing complaints.
 These instructions and forms shall be available from the Office of the Academic Senate and may be published electronically.
 All parties shall comply with such instructions and use the proper forms.
-Complaints alleging illegal discrimination, including sexual harassment, shall be handled in accordance with Policy 5-210 (Discrimination and Sexual Harassment Complaint) and Policy 6-011 (Senate Consolidated Hearing Committee—formal hearings of complaints of discrimination in context of another faculty proceeding).
+Complaints alleging illegal discrimination, including sexual harassment, shall be handled in accordance with Policy 1-012 and Policy 6-011 (Senate Consolidated Hearing Committee—formal hearings of complaints of discrimination in context of another faculty proceeding).

 - When a complaint has been filed with the Office of the Academic Senate and referred to the SCAFFR chairperson, the Committee chairperson may consult with the Senate President or designee (as ex officio member of SCAFFR) to ascertain whether the dispute is subject to another Committee's jurisdiction or procedures.

-- The Committee normally will not consider a complaint if it determines that the claimant has not been directly or substantially affected by the matters of which he or she complains.
+- The Committee normally will not consider a complaint if it determines that the claimant has not been directly or substantially affected by the complaint matters.
 Thus the Committee generally will decline to consider complaints submitted on behalf of persons who have not joined in the complaint.

 - In addition to the claimant(s) and the respondent(s), the Committee may designate additional parties if the Committee concludes that the additional parties have a substantial interest in the complaint that is not already being adequately represented.